nodejs/node/COLLABORATOR_GUIDE.md

    check for flaky tests and infrastructure failures.
 Please check if those were already reported in the appropriate repository ([node][flaky tests] and [build](https://github.com/nodejs/build/issues)) or not and open new issues in case they are not.
-If not CI was run or the run is outdated because code was pushed after the last run, please first start a new CI and wait for the result.
-If no CI is required, please leave a comment in case non is already present.
+If no CI was run or the run is outdated because code was pushed after the last run, please first start a new CI and wait for the result.
+If no CI is required, please leave a comment in case none is already present.
 1. Review the commit message to ensure that it adheres to the guidelines outlined in the [contributing][] guide.